 Benefits of Life Insurance with HWI vs. the Bank

 Whether it’s a new home or vehicle, working up to your first big purchase takes careful thought, planning, and lots of patience.
-Signing your name on the dotted line and being able to call that property yours, the thrill of being handed the keys; it’s an exciting time!
+Signing your name on the dotted line and calling that property yours, the thrill of being handed the keys; it’s an exciting time!
 Here are some helpful tips for understanding the benefits of life insurance and staying away from potential dangers.

 The Pitfalls of Creditor Insurance

 Creditors insurance refers to a type of coverage that can help a person pay off a loan or mortgage.
 When you set up a mortgage, line of credit or get a loan, the bank typically offers it to you.
 It is a separate product from the loan or mortgage.
 Still, they often get sold or provided together at the bank or lender institution.
-The idea behind it is if you get sick, injured, or pass away, this coverage will cover the debt owing.
-However, this type of insurance can often leave people in a lurch when they try to use it.
+If you get sick, injured, or pass away, this coverage will cover the debt owed.
+However, this type of insurance can often leave people in a lurch when using it.
 Here are some things to look out for: